One key element of a distributed database is how data is distributed among the different datastores.

 OK, but how come is this different from doing the following in a standard system?:

 The real innovation is the concurrency control.
-In the case above, there could be a lot of updates to the row with city = ‘London’ and this will cause a lot of contention.
+In the case above, there could be a lot of updates to the same row (different timestamps within the same hour produce the same key), and this will cause a lot of contention.
 LeanXcale provides the “semantic concurrency control” described above.
 By managing this kind of operations in that special way, there is no contention.
-This way the impact on ingestion is very low and It’s worth having all those values pre-computed.
+This way the impact on ingestion is very low and it’s worth having all those values pre-computed.
 You will notice the moment you try it.

 Then, the second advantage is that the Query Engine optimizer will know about this structure and when someone runs a query like:

 SELECT max(start_ts), min(start_ts), sum(CAST(passengers AS BIGINT)), count(*) FROM trips GROUP BY FLOOR(end_ts to hour)